IVENEND/Regnum-Germaniae/README.md

 ## Rework the Great People name list to fit in the theme of the mod (WIP)

 # Credits:
-* GeneralWadaling: author of HexaRealm-Tileset, for bases of unit arts, and many icon arts.
+* GeneralWadaling: author of HexaRealm* Tileset, for bases of unit arts, and many icon arts.
-* Tomatekh: author of Civ 5 mod "Historical Religions Remastered Add-On", for new religions and their icons.
+* Tomatekh: author of Civ 5 mod "Historical Religions Remastered Add* On", for new religions and their icons.
 * Pouakai: author of Civ 5 mod "Enlightenment Era", for the design and quotes of Enlightenment Era techs, units and buildings.
 * Senshi: author of Civ 5 mod "[BNW] Senshi's Lorraine (Rene II)" and "[BNW] Senshi's Pomerania (Bogislaw X)", for the texts and idea of Lorraine's UB, texts of Pomerania.
 * Alga: author of Civ 5 mod "[BNW] Agla's and TranquilSilence's Duchy of Bavaria", "Agla's The Swiss", [BNW] Agla's Livonia, for the texts of Bavaria, Livonia and Swiss, idea of Livonia.